Ackee-Blockchain/brand/README.md

 The official brand assets for any integrations, promotional or marketing materials.

 ## Press & Photos
 We are happy to support press features and interviews that highlight Ackee Blockchain Security and its leadership.
-You'll find a collection of high-resolution photos of our CEO, Josef Gattermayer, available for use in editorial content [here](https://github.com/Ackee-Blockchain/brand/blob/master/photo/photo.md).
+You'll find a collection of high-resolution photos of our CEO, Josef Gattermayer, Ph.D., available for use in editorial content [here](https://github.com/Ackee-Blockchain/brand/blob/master/photo/photo.md).

 ## Guidelines
 Please review our [Brand Guidelines](https://github.com/Ackee-Blockchain/brand/blob/master/Ackee%20Blockchain%20Security%20Brand%20Guidelines%20Version%202.0.pdf).